openedx/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 For more information about modifying a released problem, including other workarounds, see :ref:`Modifying a Released Problem`.

-.. note:: In order to reset the number of attempts for a problem, you need its unique identifier.
+.. note:: To reset the number of attempts for a problem, you need its unique identifier.
 See :ref:`find_URL`.

 To reset student attempts for a problem: